 And music, and the TV pitches?

-Yes.
+Willem Samuel: Yes.
 Many pots.
 It’s a blessing and a curse.
-The tendency is to micro focus on one small thing and do it very well.
+The tendency is to micro-focus on one small thing and do it very well.
 For me, I get bored easily and projects can easily become a chore.
 When that happens I usually find some other outlet while labouring to get the other one done.
-For instance today I’m finishing off paintings – which is laborious.
+For instance, today I’m finishing off paintings, which is laborious.
 So, I’m doing some character sketches for a new comic idea in between – which keeps me going.

 There aren’t many people from South Africa who can boast the experience you have.

-Well, coming overseas was a big eye opener.
+Willem Samuel: Well, coming overseas was a big eye-opener.

 That’s awesome.
 I saw Mengelmoes at Readers Den.
 Is that your own story and art?

-In London I’m like… one of 8 million people in one city.
+Willem Samuel: In London, I’m like… one of 8 million people in one city.
 You’re also weirdly much more aware of who is doing what and, for some reason, I never compared myself to artists internationally until I came here.
 So… the competition is fierce and one can’t be complacent in thinking that you’ve reached some sort of peak.
-I don’t think I will ever boast about experience.
+I don’t think I will ever boast about the experience.
 For me, it’s been a discovery and making up for inexperience.

 You reckon you wouldn’t have the same success if you were in South Africa?